My Projects

 Progressive Publishing

-I am currently working as an editorial intern for Progressive Publishing, contributing to the Progressive Cattle and Ag-Proud Idaho magazines.
-In this role, I research and write feature articles, interview cattle producers and industry experts, and help develop content for both print and digital platforms.
-My coverage focuses on timely issues impacting the beef industry, such as drought conditions, livestock health threats like New World Screwworm, cattle market trends, and international trade developments.
+This past summer I worked as an editorial intern for Progressive Publishing, contributing to the Progressive Cattle and Ag-Proud Idaho magazines.
+In this role, I researched and authored feature articles, interview cattle producers and industry experts, and help develop content for both print and digital platforms.
+My topical coverage focuses on timely issues impacting the beef industry, such as drought conditions, livestock health threats like New World Screwworm, cattle market trends, and international trade developments.

-This experience is sharpening my skills in agricultural journalism, deepening my understanding of the livestock industry, and giving me the opportunity to tell the stories that matter to producers across the country.
-I work closely with editors and contributors to produce fact-based, producer-focused reporting that supports and informs the agricultural community.
+This experience is sharpened my skills in agricultural journalism, deepening my understanding of the livestock industry, and giving me the opportunity to tell the stories that matter to producers across the country.
+I worked closely with editors and contributors to produce fact-based, producer-focused reporting that supports and informs the agricultural community.